 Betty Sundry, CDP

-Sister Betty Sundry, formerly Sister Maliya, entered religious life from St. John the Baptist Church in Monaca, Pa.
-She was taught catechism by the Sisters of Divine Providence in Monaca, and from that experience, her vocation to religious life grew and fostered.
+Sister Betty Sundry, formerly Sister Maliya, entered religious life from St. John the Baptist Church in Monaca, PA.
+She was taught catechism by the Sisters of Divine Providence in Monaca, and from that experience, in addition to the influence by Sisters Frances Romana and Floretta Hoester, her vocation to religious life grew and fostered.

 Sister Betty interned with NETWORK, the Catholic social justice lobby in Washington, D.C., in 1973, and she worked at the Thomas Merton Center for six years.
 In 1979, she moved to Ohio, where she served as the director of social action for the Diocese of Youngstown.
 In 1986, she was elected to serve on the Provincial Council of the Community.
 During this time, she maintained a part-time schedule as the director of social concerns for the Community.
 When her term on Council ended, she became associate director of social concerns and public relations for the Leadership Conference of Women Religious (LCWR) from 1991 to 1993.
 When she returned to work within the Community in 1993, the position of director of social concerns was formalized and she assumed the responsibilities on a full-time basis.